segabl/pd2-useful-bots/README.md

 * Option to make bots avoid using Inspire when they are already within revive range
 * Option to make a bots defend a reviving player
 * Option to increase revive range for bots reviving other bots
+* Option to make bots drop bags only when they exceed a certain weight threshold

 ### Target priority